mongodb/specifications/source/gridfs/gridfs-spec.rst

 Drivers MUST check whether the indexes already exist before attempting to create them.
 This supports the scenario where an application is running with read-only authorizations.

-NOTE: when checking whether an index exists drivers MUST compare numeric values by value even when they are of different types, because the actual type will depend on how the index was created (for example, indexes created using the shell will have double as the type for numeric values).
+When checking whether an index exists drivers MUST compare numeric values by value even when they are of different types, because the actual type will depend on how the index was created (for example, indexes created using the shell will have double as the type for numeric values).